Characteristics of complainants

-The proportion of complainants living in the metropolitan region (77.3%) is approximately the same as the proportion of the state’s population living in the metropolitan region (73.5%).
-That is a positive outcome given that the Commission is Perth based and has limited resources to conduct outreach programs in regional and remote parts of the State.
+The overall consistent number of complaints lodged by people outside the metropolitan area is a positive outcome given the Commission office is Perth based, and the organisation has limited resources to conduct outreach programs in regional and remote WA.

 Characteristics of respondents

 As with the past two years, the industry group against which the highest number of complaints has been lodged was Health Care and Social Assistance at 15.4%, which encompasses a broad range of government, private sector and community sector organisations.
 In the current financial year this was followed by the Accommodation and Food Services sector with 10.9% of complaints.